Updated on Jan 26, 2023

 The medical specialty of infectious disease is the subspecialty of internal medicine that focuses on diagnosing and treating infections.
 This subspecialty also studies how to control and contain the infection.
-Those who choose to further specialize in this area of medicine should have an interest in researching and studying bacteria, viruses, fungi, and the vaccines and immunizations that can fight them.
+Those who choose to further specialize in this area of medicine should be interested in researching and studying bacteria, viruses, fungi, and the vaccines and immunizations that can fight them.

-In order to work in the subspecialty of infectious disease, a medical graduate must complete an internal medicine residency that lasts three years.
+To work in this subspecialty, a medical graduate must complete an internal medicine residency that lasts three years.
 After finishing residency, ID physicians must complete a subsequent infectious disease fellowship.
 This fellowship may last two to three years.
 Between 2018 and 2019, 719 medical graduates were accepted into an infectious disease residency program.
 Of these 719 individuals, 312 were international medical graduates.

 Practicing as a Professional

-During 2018, the average salary for a professional in this subspecialty was $231,000.
-Over the last few years, the average salary has remained relatively stable.
+In 2018, the average salary for subspecialists in this area was $231,000.
+Over the last few years, the average salary has changed much.
 One thing for international medical students to note is that, on average, foreign-trained infectious disease physicians made roughly $40k more than their U.S.-trained counterparts.
-At present, there are approximately 8,500 infectious disease specialists in the U.S. Some infectious disease specialists serve as consultants, others have an internal medicine practice.
+At present, there are approximately 8,500 infectious disease specialists in the U.S. Some specialists serve as consultants; others have an internal medicine practice.
 A large portion of these healthcare providers works closely with disease control teams.

 Infectious Disease Today

-In the past, infectious disease specialists have saved the lives of countless individuals who were affected directly and indirectly by diseases including ebola, zika, the measles, and influenza.
-Although, at present, there is no treatment for COVID-19, many are hoping that with time and hard work from infectious disease specialists, this will change.
+In the past, specialists have saved the lives of countless individuals who were affected directly and indirectly by diseases, including ebola, zika, measles, and influenza.
+If you want to make your mark in medicine by working to fight current and future pandemics, this internal medicine subspecialty could be a great option.

 Looking for a clinical experience in this specialty?